What Works database

 A database of evidenced interventions to support children’s speech, language and communication skills.

 What Works is a moderated online library of evidenced interventions that aim to support children’s speech and language.

-What Works helps early years practitioners, teachers, school leaders, and speech and language therapists find the most appropriate interventions for children and young people by providing a free and easily accessible overview of the evidence base for each intervention.
-Although not designed for commissioners, What Works may also be a useful reference in the commissioning process.
+What Works is a database that aids early years practitioners, teachers, school leaders, and speech and language therapists in identifying the most suitable interventions for children and young people.
+It offers a free and easily accessible overview of the evidence base for each intervention.
+While not designed for commissioners, What Works may serve as a valuable reference during the commissioning process.

 Users can search for interventions by target group, age range, focus of the intervention, who it’s delivered by and in what type of format.
 The evidence for each intervention is rated as ‘strong’, ‘moderate’ or ‘indicative’ as determined by an academic Moderating Group, with a summary of the evidence base and academic references provided.